 ⚡ Quick Start

-This guide will help you get started quickly with Whinself, your self-hosted WhatsApp API.
+This guide will help you get Whinself running as quickly as possible.

 Note: Whinself is an unofficial third-party tool and is not affiliated with WhatsApp or Meta Platforms, Inc.